alberti42/macOS-hotkeys-manager/README.md

 A Python script to **export**, **import**, and **reset** macOS application hotkeys using the `defaults` system.

-> [!NOTE] Why do you need this tool?
+**🎯 What is this tool for?**

-> 🎯 Easily transfer your custom keyboard shortcuts across macOS systems or back them up for safety.
+To easily transfer your custom keyboard shortcuts across macOS systems or back them up for safety.

 ## ✨ Features